Princess Louise Augusta of Denmark: Life at the Danish court

 The couple lived at the Danish court in Copenhagen for many years until the Christiansborg Palace fire of 1794 and the death of the elder Duke of Augustenborg (Frederik Christian I, 1721–1794), when her husband inherited the estate and the Duchy.
 The princess was often the center of court activities, and was proclaimed the “Venus of Denmark”; she was the real female center of the Danish royal court even after her brother's marriage in 1790.
 After 1794 they lived during the summer on the island of Als and at Gråsten.
 They lived in Denmark in the winters and in Augustenburg during the summers, where she held a lively court, where artists, such as the poet Jens Baggesen, were among her admirers.

 The spouses were dissimilar: while Louise Augusta was extroverted, lively, beautiful and pleasure-loving, her spouse was unattractive, serious, interested in philosophy and politics.
-She was said to have many lovers, among them most notably the doctor Carl Ferdinand Suadacini, who treated her for infertility and was believed to have fathered her children, though this cannot be proven.
+But they fell in love with each other.

 Louise Augusta felt sympathy for the French Revolution and had therefore anti-British views from 1789 onward.